marceloverdijk/lesscss-maven-plugin/README.md

 + includes (String[]) - List of files to include.
 Specified as fileset patterns which are relative to the source directory.
 Default value is: { "**\/*.less" }
 + lessJs (String) - The location of the LESS JavasSript file.
-+ concatenate (boolean) - When true all less-files will be concatenated into a single file before compiling to css
++ concatenate (boolean) - When true all less-files will be concatenated into a single file before compiling to css ++ watch (boolean) - When true the plugin watches the sourceDirectory and recompiles the included files after they changed.
+Instead of configuring it in the pom you can use that option at the command line like this "mvn lesscss:compile -Dlesscss.watch=true".
+Then it doesn't interfere with other maven lifecycle phases and you can just kill the watch process e.g. with crtl-c.
+Default value is: false.
+++ watchInterval (int) - The interval in milliseconds the plugin waits between the check for file changes.
+Default value is: 1000 ms.

 List sources
 ------------